OrderN/CONQUEST-release/docs/input_tags.rst

 Diag.BlockSizeR (*integer*)
     Block size for rows (See next).
-    From v1.4, the default value is 32 when Diag.PaddingHmatrix is true.
+    The default value is 32 when ``Diag.PaddingHmatrix`` is true.
+When padding is disabled and this keyword is omitted, the value is determined automatically.
     It is recommended to check the efficiency (CPU time) on your platform by changing this value.
     Usually 20-40 is appropriate.

-    *default*: 32 or Determined automatically (if Diag.PaddingHmatrix= true)
+    *default*: 32 with padding; otherwise determined automatically

 Diag.BlockSizeC (*integer*)
     R ... rows, C ... columns